predicsense/predicsense.com/README.md

 https://stocksneural.net/about

 ##### What other industries/market segments can your proposed solution/technology/innovation be applied to?
-Application of sentiment analysis is not limited but models are not similar.
+Application of sentiment analysis is not limited to stock market but models etc. are not similar for application to other sectors/industries/assets/markets.
 In future, expansion to other Asian markets and Industries like Capital Goods, Automobile can be explored.